Who can do this?

 The first set of numbers is the first applicable date for the data in the download.

-The second set of numbers is the date and time you generated the download (today's date).
-Both dates are in yyyy-mm-dd format; the time is your local time, shown in 24-hour time format.
+The second set of numbers is the date and time you generated the download (in UTC).
+Both dates are in yyyy-mm-dd format; the time is UTC or "universal time code" in 24-hour format.
+This is important to keep in mind because it is possible that your download may "cross midnight" to UTC and show a different date than today's date in local time

 Data in the Download